-Lead Teacher, Stark County Community Action Agency Head Start Program, will implement Early Childhood Development program curriculum and activities which take into consideration cultural, social, and economic backgrounds, emotional or physical disabilities, and individual style and pace of learning to ensure a holistic and comprehensive delivery of services.
+Teacher - Stark County Community Action Agency Head Start Program, will implement Early Childhood Development program curriculum and activities which take into consideration cultural, social, and economic backgrounds, emotional or physical disabilities, and individual style and pace of learning to ensure a holistic and comprehensive delivery of services.
 Minimum of a Bachelors Degree in Early Childhood Education and a minimum of four (4) months documented successful experience in a pre-school/child care environment.
-Salary $10.50 hr.

 Assistant Teacher - Minimum an Associates Degree in Early Childhood.

 Computer Instructor - Teach students the computer skills necessary for application in the current business world.

 Develop curriculum to teach computer applications.
 Maintain current knowledge of computer applications and training methods.
 Develop assessment mechanisms to measure academic progress and achievements.
 Evaluate program effectiveness and make recommendations as necessary.

 Bachelor’s Degree in Computer Science or related field.
 Certification in Microsoft preferred.
 Minimum of three

 (3) years of demonstrated experience in teaching computer skills, preferably in a non-profit environment and/or with diverse populations, including low to moderate income individuals.
 Possess exceptional excellent inter-personal and communication skills.